The Nice Guys 🎮 Outrun Gaming

 Speaking of potential sequels based on source material, 2003’s Master and Commander has an incredible amount of material to choose from, as there are 20 novels chronicling Jack Aubrey’s career.

-While it wasn’t as bad of a box office bomb as John Carter, it failed to move the needle, so a sequel wasn’t highly sought after, no matter how much we’d love to see one.
+While it wasn’t as bad a box office bomb as John Carter, it failed to move the needle, so a sequel wasn’t highly sought after, no matter how much we’d love to see one.

 The Nice Guys